rodanato/music-project/README.md

-## How to start working
+## How to create a component

->IMPORTANT: Before you can start you should take a look to the folder structure and css vars above.
+>IMPORTANT: Before you can start you should take a look to the folder structure.

-* Identify the page or section you are about to work on, it should be a hippo component with a ftl file inside `node/park-sites-v2/freemarker/components/${component-type}/${comp-name}.ftl`
+* Identify the folder you are going to put it
-* After that you should create a `scss` file for the hippo component inside `node/park-sites-v2/src/modules/${comp-name}/${comp-name}.scss` to add all the styles for that section/page.
-* If needed, you can create any reusable webcomponent to put inside that page/section.
-You should add them on `node/park-sites-v2/src/webcomponents/` inside its own folder.
-* All these `scss` and `js` files should be injected on the ftl file.

-** If you need to add new global styles or mixins you can do it inside `node/park-sites-v2/src/styles/`, but those should be imported on `src/styles/styles.scss`
+* organism, molecule, atom... in component-name.organism.tsx
+* Separate the types in component-name.types.tsx
+* Separate the styles in component-name.styles.tsx

 ### Example
     .